Extensions

 * Every event

 Pattern semantics match shell hooks.
-See docs/hooks.md for event types.
+See the Events Reference for public event types.

 Trust and security